 “Manufactured slope”: A man-made slope created by grading that consists wholly of cut or filled material.
-(Ord.
-763, 1996)

-“Marijuana establishment”: Means a marijuana cultivation facility, a marijuana testing facility, a marijuana product manufacturing facility, a marijuana distributor, or a retail marijuana store.
-The facility or establishments listed above are further defined in NRS 453D.030 Regulation and Taxation of Marijuana, which said definitions are hereby incorporated.
-(Ord.
-1481, 2017)
+Moved to 1.14

+Cannabis Establishment - A facility engaged in the cultivation, production, testing, distribution, retail sale, or retail consumption of cannabis or cannabis products, whether for medical or adult recreational use.
+This includes, but is not limited to: cultivation facilities, testing laboratories, production facilities, dispensaries, and distributors, whether for medical or adult recreational use.
+Cannabis Establishments are defined in and regulated under NRS Chapters 678A through 678D, and such definitions are hereby incorporated by reference.

+Cannabis Establishments, as defined above, are prohibited in all zoning districts and shall not be permitted as a primary, accessory, special, or temporary use.
+This prohibition does not apply to the lawful, non-commercial personal cultivation or use of cannabis as authorized under NRS Chapters 678C or 678D.
+Moved to 1.13

+“Market value”: For flood management purposes and determining substantial improvement, market value pertains only to the structure in question.
+It does not pertain to the land, landscaping, or detached accessory structures on the property.
+For determining improvement, the value of the land must always be subtracted.

+Acceptable estimates of market value can be obtained from the following sources:

+a.
+Independent appraisals by a professional appraiser; or

+b.
+Detailed estimates of the structure's Actual Cash Value (used as a substitute for market value based on the preference of the community); or

+c.
+Property appraisals used for tax assessment purposes (Adjusted Assessed Value: used as a screening tool); or

+d.
+The value of buildings taken from NFIP claims data (used as a screening tool); or

+e.
+"Qualified estimates" based on sound professional judgment made by staff of the local building department or local or State tax assessor's office.

+As indicated above, some market value estimates should only be used as screening tools to identify those structures where the substantial improvement ratios are obviously less than or greater than fifty percent (50%) (e.g., less than forty percent (40%) or greater than sixty percent (60%)).
+For structures that fall between the forty percent (40%) and sixty percent (60%) range, more precise market value estimates should be used.
+Moved to Article 5: Floodplain Management

 “Master sign plan”: An architectural design plan describing the content of all proposed signs in terms of size, shape, materials, colors, lettering style, placement, lighting, and the like, to set forth a basic identity for each unit of operation for a business complex.
 A master sign plan is required for a commercial or industrial complex containing three or more units of operation.
 Upon approval, the master sign plan must apply to all units of operation.
-Upon approval, the master sign plan must apply to all units of operation within the business complex.
-(Ord.
-763, 1996; Ord.
-3867, 1981)
+Upon approval, the master sign plan must apply to all units of operation within the business complex. ( Moved to 1.14 (see signs)

 “Mean sea level”: For the purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum (NGVD) of 1928 or other datum, to which base flood elevations shown on a community’s Flood Insurance Rate Map are referenced.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Median”: A paved or planted area separating a street or highway into two or more lanes of opposite direction of travel.
-(Ord.
-763, 1996)

-“Medical marijuana establishments”: means (1) an independent testing laboratory to test marijuana or marijuana products, (2) a cultivation facility for marijuana, (3) a facility for the production of edible marijuana products or marijuana-infused products, (4) a medical marijuana dispensary, or a business that has registered with the Division of Public and Behavioral Health of the Department of Health and Human Services and paid the requisite fees to act as more than one of the businesses or establishments listed in sections (2), (3) or (4) above.
-The business or establishment listed in sections (1), (2), (3) and (4) are further defined in NRS Chapter 453A Medical Use of Marijuana and said definitions are hereby incorporated.
-(Ord.
-1418, 2014)
+Moved to 1.14

 “Mixed-use development”: The development of parcels or structures with two or more different land uses such as, but not limited to, a combination of residential, office, manufacturing, retail, public or entertainment in a single or physically integrated group of structures.
-(Ord.
-763, 1996)
+Moved to 1.14